 We have consumed substantial amounts of capital since our inception.
-For the year ended December 31, 2005, we used \$20.3 million in net cash to fund our operating activities and additional cash for purchases of property and equipment and repayment of long-term debt.
-Our cash, investment securities, and restricted cash totaled approximately \$55.5 million at December 31, 2005, which amount did not include \$10 million we received in January 2006 from an equity purchase by Sepracor.
-Although we believe our existing cash resources and anticipated payments from existing agreements with our collaborators will be sufficient to fund our cash requirements through at least mid-2007, we will require significant additional financing in the future to continue to fund our operations.
+For the year ended December 31, 2006, we used \$41.4 million in net cash to fund our operating activities and additional cash for purchases of property and equipment and repayment of long-term debt.
+Our cash and investment securities totaled approximately \$83.3 million at December 31, 2006.
+Although we believe our existing cash resources and anticipated payments from our existing collaborators will be sufficient to fund our cash requirements through at least mid-2008, we will require significant additional financing in the future to continue to fund our operations.
 Our future capital requirements will depend on, and could increase significantly as a result of, many factors including: